 Did you know that half of our weekly waste is organic material, like food and garden waste?
 Instead of putting it in your general waste bin, turn it into compost!
 Here’s some tips for getting started on your own compost heap.

 Our devices contain our secrets, but they have a secret of their own: up to 94% of their components can be reused and recycled if properly disposed of.
-So instead of collecting all your old devices in the bottom draw, check out where you can drop off your e-waste and put it to good use.
+So instead of collecting all your old devices in the bottom drawer, check out where you can drop off your e-waste and put it to good use.

 Australians use up to 5 billion plastic bags a year, with many ending up in landfills and our oceans.
 The good news is that it’s easy to stem the tide.
 Reuse your plastic bag as a bin liner, a laundry bag, or take it to the shops with you to use again.